George Washington's political evolution: Political awakening

-The burgesses reconvened unofficially at the Raleigh Tavern where, on May 18, they formed the Virginia Association, a nonimportation scheme based on the plan Washington had formulated with Mason.
+The burgesses reconvened unofficially at the Raleigh Tavern where, on May 18, they formed the Virginia Association, a nonimportation scheme (boycott of British goods) based on the plan Washington had formulated with Mason.
 In approving it, the burgesses protested "the Grievances and Distresses, with which his Majesty's American subjects are oppressed", but professed their "inviolable and unshaken Fidelity and Loyalty to our most gracious Sovereign."
 At the close of business, they drank toasts to the king.
 They saw no contradiction between their assertion of colonial rights and loyalty to the king.
 But while Mason was looking to coerce the British back to the previous system of harmonious colonial dependency, Washington was beginning to favor a partnership between autonomous North American provinces and Great Britain.

-According to Ron Chernow, author of a Pulitzer Prize-winning biography of Washington, Washington's transformation from a man pursuing self-advancement to a leading figure in the nascent rebellion was the culmination of the frustrations he experienced in his dealings with the British: his failure to secure a royal commission; his disaffection in his dealings with London merchants; and impediments British policy had placed in the way of his business interests.
+According to Ron Chernow, author of a Pulitzer Prize-winning biography of Washington, Washington's transformation from a man pursuing self-advancement, to a leading figure in the nascent rebellion, was the culmination of the frustrations he experienced in his dealings with the British.
+These included: failure to secure a royal commission; disaffection in his dealings with London merchants; and impediments British policy had placed in the way of his business interests.
 While not entirely dismissing an altruistic libertarian ideology, John E. Ferling argues that Washington's militancy was shaped by his proud and ambitious quest for wealth and recognition, and the obstacles placed in the way of that quest by a British ruling class that regarded the colonies as subservient, their inhabitants second class.
 Paul K. Longmore argues that in addition to the personal grievances that had accumulated in his career, Washington saw a pattern of oppression that betrayed a British intention to keep the colonies in a state of economic and political servitude.
 Washington's outspoken support for a nonimportation scheme, Longmore concludes, was based on his belief that such a scheme would promote colonial manufacturing, end American economic dependence on Great Britain and reduce the growing debt of Virginia's ruling classes, a debt that was undermining their moral integrity, social authority and political independence.